MitocGroup/terraform-aws-landing-zone/README.md

 # terraform-aws-landing-zone
 [AWS Landing Zone](https://aws.amazon.com/solutions/aws-landing-zone/) is a solution that helps customers more quickly set up a secure, multi-account AWS environment based on AWS best practices.
-This repository contains one terraform module that dynamically deploys components of AWS Landing Zone solution based on input list of `.tfvars` files.
+This repository contains terraform module `landing_zone` that dynamically deploys components of AWS Landing Zone solution based on input list of `.tfvars` files.
+Additionally, there are 2 more terraform modules `landing_zone_reader_config` and `landing_zone_reader` that allow AWS Landing Zone consumers to reuse terraform outputs programmatically.

 > NOTE: Current implementation is fully compatible with terraform v0.11.x and below, but not yet fully functional with terraform v0.12+ (work in progress)